 Instructions

-2. Add the bread, parsley, allspice and salt and pepper to a food processor and whizz until in crumbs.
-Add to a large mixing bowl along with the pork mince, crushed garlic and beaten egg.
+• Tip the bread crumbs into a large mixing bowl along with the pork mince, crushed garlic and beaten egg.
 Using your hands, mush together until thoroughly mix and then roll into approx 16 golf-ball sized balls.
 (This worked out around 40g per ball, if you want to be precise!)

-3. Add the butter and olive oil to a large pan and heat until the butter had melted.
-Add the meatballs to the pan and fry on a med-high heat, turning until the balls have browned on the outside.
-Transfer to the baking tray and place in the middle of the oven for 15-20 minutes.
-Set the pan aside - you can use this for the sauce and keep all the lovely flavours from the meatballs, so don't wash it up!
+• Add the butter and olive oil to a large pan and heat until the butter had melted.
+Place the meatballs to the pan and fry on a med-high heat, turning until the balls have browned on the outside (you may have to do this in batches).

-2. Slowly add the beef stock, crème fraîche and water to the butter/flour mix, whisking until it forms a smooth, thick sauce.
-Bring to the boil then turn down to a low heat.
+• Bring to the boil then turn down to a low heat.
 Add the Worcester sauce and mustard and season generously with salt and pepper to taste.

 To serve: